Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 - Programming Environment (includes compilers or interpreters)

 When used together with a specific software mention, OS and programing environments can be considered as "attributes" of this software (e.g. running on Windows, developed with R-Studio).
-However OS and programing environments can also be referenced as such.
+However, OS and programing environments can also be referenced as such.

 ## 2) Dataset